Students with Disabilities

 - Accepts, evaluates and maintains documentation (consistent with ADA guidelines).

 - Issues letters of accommodation to students for each of their courses.
-Students are required to meet with each of their professors prior to needing access to accommodation.

 Section 504 Grievance Procedure